harshithaattantiwebspace/signalsense-311-incident-risk-platform/README.md

 3. Append to `issues_scored`.
 4. Run `dbt run` to refresh `mart_issues_by_region_day`.

-This turns the project from a one-off notebook into a repeatable, schedulable data pipeline.
+This turns the project from a one off notebook into a repeatable, schedulable data pipeline.

 ---